Spine MRI Scans: What Every Patient Should Know

-Your physician, chiropractor, or initial healthcare provider will recommend a spine MRI to detect the critical source of your back pain or discomfort.
-An MRI or Magnetic Resonance Imaging is an advanced diagnostic tool and a noninvasive imaging technique.
+Your physician, chiropractor, or general healthcare provider will recommend a spine MRI to detect the critical source of your back pain or discomfort.
+An MRI (Magnetic Resonance Imaging) scan is an advanced, noninvasive diagnostic tool and imaging technique.

 The functionality of an MRI system involves the use of a magnetic field and radio waves for the production of detailed anatomical images.
-A back MRI or spine MRI will allow your healthcare provider to evaluate the lumbar region or lower spine, as well as tissues surrounding the area.
-The procedure is for diagnosing the initial symptoms or determining the cause of your pain or condition.
+A back MRI or spine MRI will allow your healthcare provider to evaluate the lumbar region (lower spine), as well as the tissue surrounding the area.
+The procedure is necessary for diagnosing the initial symptoms and determining the cause of your pain or condition.

 Our lumbosacral spine is made of multiple bones, blood vessels, and tendons.
-They include L1, L2, L3, L4, and L5 vertebral bones, large blood vessels, cartilage, ligaments, tendons, nerves, the coccyx, and sacrum.
+The area is comprised of the L1, L2, L3, L4, and L5 vertebral bones, large blood vessels, cartilage, ligaments, tendons, nerves, the coccyx, and sacrum.

-An MRI scan helps in producing detailed images of these parts of our lumbosacral spine for accurate findings and the establishment of copious conditions.
+An MRI scan produces detailed images of these parts of our lumbosacral spine necessary for accurate findings used to diagnose numerous conditions.

 - Spinal injuries